 - For the purposes of this tutorial, accept the remaining service setting defaults and continue.

 This examines your dataset to see if it can be published to the server.
 Results are displayed in the Prepare window.
-You must fix the Errors before you can publish the image service.
-For more information about resolving these issues, see the topic Analyzing your GIS resource.
+You must fix the errors using the Errors button before you can publish the image service.
+For more information about resolving these issues, see Analyzing your GIS resource.

 To give yourself more viewing area, click the Collapse button at the top of the Service Editor.